Emmanuel-Ayeni/Capstone-1-Project/README.md

 ## Environment Setup

 * <b> Unix: </b> WSL Ubuntu system
-* H
-I've included instructions for reproducing your work.
+* I've included instructions for reproducing your work.

-Highlight key features, technologies, and tools used.
+## Highlight key features, technologies, and tools used.

-Project Structure:
+## Project Structure:

 For a project, your repository/folder should contain the following:
 **************************************************************************************************************************